InQuest/omnibus/README.md

 * Web Recon
 * WHOIS

-As these modules are a work in progress, some may not yet work as expected but this will change over the coming weeks as we hope to officially release version 1.0 to the world!

 ### Machines
 Machines are a simple way to run all available modules for an artifact type against a given artifact.
 This is a fast way if you want to gather as much information on a target as possible using a single command.